ADGEfficiency/dotfiles/README.md

 $ make setup-macos OS=macos
 ```

-This will also setup dependencies with Nix from `./nix/default.nix`.
+This will also setup dependencies with Nix.

 ## Global Python Virtual Environment

-This will:

-- install `pyenv` and `pyenv-virtualenv`,
-- setup a global Python installation in a pyenv virtual environment.
+Install `pyenv` and `pyenv-virtualenv`, and setup a global Python installation in a pyenv virtual environment:

 ```bash
 $ make python